Executive Order 14168: Removal of documents

 On February 13, 2025, following a lawsuit by Doctors for America, Judge John Bates issued a temporary restraining order, requiring that the CDC, FDA, and HHS restore web pages that it had retracted in compliance with the order.
 However, the restored pages were amended with a disclaimer stating: "Any information on this page promoting gender ideology is extremely inaccurate and disconnected from the immutable biological reality that there are two sexes, male and female."

 Civil rights

 On February 19, 2025, the civil rights organizations National Urban League, National Fair Housing Alliance, and AIDS Foundation of Chicago filed a federal lawsuit challenging the attacks on DEI and accessibility in executive orders 14168, 14151, and 14173.
 The organizations filing the lawsuit, National Urban League v.
 Trump, are represented by Lambda Legal and the Legal Defense Fund.

 On February 20, 2025, nine nonprofit organizations supporting LGBTQ and HIV-affected communities filed a lawsuit, San Francisco AIDS Foundation v.
 Trump, challenging executive orders 14168, 14151, and 14173.
 The organizations are represented by Lambda Legal.

+On December 22, 2025, a transgender data scientist employed by the National Security Agency filed a lawsuit, O'Neill v.
+Hartman, stating that EO 14168 denies her "very existence" and violates Title VII of the Civil Rights Act.